 Previously on my blog, I brought up how video games and gaming can help those with Dyspraxia.
 Gaming, in general, gets a bad name because of the negative stigma that is thrown in its direction.
-I’ve decided to do a page all about how gaming helps those with Dyspraxia, not only is this page helping those with dyspraxia but help show how awesome gaming can be!
+This page is all about how gaming helps those with Dyspraxia, not only helping those with dyspraxia but helps show how awesome gaming can be!
 BUT just for your knowledge Video Games does help Dyspraxia but only in certain aspects, it shouldn’t be used as the only means of helping.
 Just remember that it can help Dyspraxia but each individual is different and so results will vary.

 As many of you are aware or will be aware, those with Dyspraxia main problem is coordination and sequence problems.
 However other problems can be helped through games and gaming.

 With repetitive use, the ability to coordinate fingers can be discovered and refined.
 Especially the games that require multi-button presses or holding a certain button while pressing another.
 As an example, aiming with the analog stick and then pressing the fire button.
 Completing a challenge or successfully stringing the presses correctly is satisfying.